Tax Tips

 • You have had an outstanding mortgage balance of between €80,000 and €500,000 on 31 December 2022.

-• Your interest has increased in 2023 comparative to 2022’s interest paid.
+• Your interest has increased in 2023 and/or 2024 comparative to interest paid in 2022.

 Why Can’t I Claim My Mortgage Interest?